Priyansh-max/Artistry/README.md

----> This a web3 based platform where artists and users a connected directly without any intervention of a third party

----> Home page shows all the membership that a user can rent to avail the exclusive content of any particular artist by connecting there metamask account and paying directly to the artist

-customised profile page -
+# Web3 Platform for Artists and Users

+This is a **Web3-based platform** that connects artists and users directly, eliminating third-party intervention.

+## Features

+### Home Page
+- Discover all the **memberships** available for rent.
+- Connect your **MetaMask** account to pay artists directly and access their exclusive content.

+### Customized Profile Page
+- **For Artists**:
----> where in you will see all the membership you have created also you can see how many users have rented your membership and many more
+  - View all the memberships **you have created**.
+  - Track how many users have rented your memberships.

----> and also it shows what all membership you have rented and the amount of days left
+  - Access additional insights about your memberships.

+- **For Users**:
+  - View all the memberships **you have rented**.
+  - Check the remaining number of days for each membership.

+---

+This platform leverages Web3 technology to provide a decentralized, transparent, and artist-focused ecosystem.
+Enjoy seamless transactions and exclusive content without intermediaries!